Zinka Milanov: Biography

-In 1940, Milanov was one of the featured soloists in a radio performance of Beethoven's Missa Solemnis, along with Jussi Bjoerling (tenor), Alexander Kipnis (bass), Bruna Castagna (mezzo), and the Westminster Choir.
+In 1940, Milanov was one of the featured soloists in a radio performance of Beethoven's Missa Solemnis, along with Jussi Björling (tenor), Alexander Kipnis (bass), Bruna Castagna (mezzo), and the Westminster Choir.
 Toscanini conducted the NBC Symphony Orchestra.

 In 1947, she left the Met when she married, for the third time, to Yugoslav general and diplomat Ljubomir Ilić, and returned to live in Yugoslavia.
 She was at the peak of her artistic and vocal powers when she made her debut at the Teatro alla Scala as Tosca in 1950.
 Milanov returned to the Metropolitan Opera the same year, invited by Rudolf Bing in his first year there as general manager.

 She gave her final performance in 1966 at the closing night of the old Metropolitan Opera House.
 Having worked as a voice teacher while still performing, Milanov devoted herself to teaching after her retirement.
 Among her pupils were Betty Allen, Grace Bumbry, Christa Ludwig, Regina Resnik, Dubravka Zubovic and Milka Stojanovic.
 Composer Richard Hundley was one of her studio pianists.
 She recorded prolifically from the 1940s through to the 1960s.
 Her voice was well-suited to Italian operas such as those of Verdi, Ponchielli, Puccini and the verismo composers.
 She died at Lenox Hill Hospital in Manhattan on May 30, 1989, following a stroke, aged 83.